TOAST-DOCS/Quickstarts/en/cleanup-resources.md

 8. In the Delete Container window, click **OK**.
 9. In the Success window, click **OK**.

 !!!
-TIP "To Know"
+TIP "Tips"
-\* Confirm deletion of object storage data
+    * Confirm deletion of object storage data
-\* When deleting material stored in object storage, **confirm the deletion**so that the user can confirm the contents.
+        * When deleting material stored in object storage, **confirm the deletion**so that the user can confirm the contents.

 ### Step 6.
 Delete a network resource